mactul/powermake/README.md

 In a GNU Makefile, the order of each target doesn't reflect at all the order of execution.

 Powermake is read as a script. the order of each instruction has a capital importance.
 The first step is read, if it needs to be executed, it's executed, then the next step is read, etc...
 - The main advantage of this approach is that it's extremely easy to write and read the makefile, it's just a good old script that executes from top to bottom.
-You can also do loops, functions, etc... everything python offers which is way more powerful than the make approach.
+You can also do loops, functions, etc... everything python offers, which is way more powerful than the make approach.
-- The main disadvantage of this approach is that that steps during the makefile can't automatically be parallelized. [powermake.compile_files](#powermakecompile_files) offers a good parallelization that counteracts this problem, but you have to compile most of your files in this function for this parallelization to have an effect.
+- The main disadvantage of this approach is that steps during the makefile can't automatically be parallelized. [powermake.compile_files](#powermakecompile_files) offers a good parallelization that counteracts this problem, but you have to compile most of your files in this function for this parallelization to have an effect.
 The worse thing you can do is loop over each one of your file and call this function for one file at a time.

 ## Installation